 With a secured credit card, the deposit required is equal to the line of credit you have available.
 So for example, you deposit $1000 and have a $1000 credit limit.
 The benefit of using a secured credit card is that your repayments will often be reported to the credit bureau, which will improve your credit score in time.
 A great investment in yourself and your future.

 We don’t expect you to put every penny towards credit card debt, loans or savings fund.
 After putting your tax refund to good use, why not treat yourself to something nice?
 How about some bath salts, candles and have a relaxing end to your busy of putting your tax return to good use!
 No more stress!

 Want more ideas on how to spend your extra cash from your tax refund?
-Well Score-Up might be for you.
+Well, Score-Up might be for you.
 This software will help provide you with the fastest most economical way to achieve your desired credit score.
-Not only this, but among the many proprietary features, the Money Simulator feature provides advice on the distribution of available cashflow and funds to achieve a higher score.
+Not only this, but among the many proprietary features, the Money Simulator feature provides advice on the distribution of available cash flow and funds to achieve a higher score.
 So, if our other ways to spend your tax return were not your cup of tea, this might be your ticket to financial freedom.

 About Marble Financial Inc. (CSE: MRBL; OTCQB: MRBLF) We are a group of forward-thinking financial technology experts that fully understand the benefits and drawbacks of credit in Canada.
-Marble helps Canadians rebuild their credit to gain access to prime lending, through our industry-leading proprietary technology solutions Fast- Track, Score-Up, and Credit-Meds.
+Marble helps Canadians increase their credit to gain access to prime lending, through our industry-leading proprietary technology solutions Fast- Track, Score-Up, and Credit-Meds.
 Our proven strategy guides our customers back to a meaningful credit score, 50% quicker than traditional methods.
 Since 2016, Marble is proud to have empowered thousands of Canadians to a positive financial future.
 We continue to establish ourselves as leaders in financial wellness.